TL-Embedded/SWD-UART-CTX-10/README.md

 | 9    | RX (from target) |
 | 10   | Reset      |

-Ehen the pins are arranged for the TC2050, the pinout is a bit more obvious:
+When the pins are arranged for the TC2050, the pinout is a bit more obvious:

 | Function        | Pin# | Pin# | Function   |
 | --------        | ---- | ---- | --------   |